 The next step is to take action.

 Once you can identify a problem, act upon it.
-In most cases, just by responding will change an unhappy customers views.
+In most cases, just responding will change an unhappy customers views.

-I read a great article, How to Handle Customer Complaints Via Social Media written by Ravi Shukle on Social Media Examiner.
+For more information read, How to Handle Customer Complaints Via Social Media written by Ravi Shukle on Social Media Examiner.

 Here is a small part of Ravi’s post.